gvSIGAssociation/gvnix/addon-web-screen-pattern2/docs/td-web-screen-addon.rst

     ``@GvNIXRelationsPattern`` triggers the update of annotations in related entities adding or modifying their own ``@GvNIXPattern``.

+    TODO: Use case of distinct annotation on related entities instead of ``@GvNIXPattern``.

 * Metadata for Entity

-  **That only has sense in those cases where the pattern requires to work with list of entities, that is, batch operations.**
+  **That only has sense in table pattern case where the pattern requires to work with list of entities, that is, batch operations.**

   The metadata in entities defines the methods accepting list of entities as parameter and performs